Oriane-Toque/place2go/Readme.md

 #### Webpack features

-Place 2 go is also using :
+Place 2 go is also using with webpack :

 * Sass-Loader
 * Sass
+* PostCSS
-*
+* Autoprefixer

 <!-- CONTACT -->
 ## Project Team